Trusted by families across the U.S. and around the world.

 warning

-You became a "lead"—a data point worth $3,000-$8,000 in commission fees.
+You became a "lead"—a data point worth up to $15,000 in total customer acquisition costs.
 If you feel frustrated, even betrayed, you're not alone.
-And there are better ways to find care for your family.
+And in 2026, regulators are finally catching up.

 How Senior Living Referral Services Actually Work

-The largest senior living referral services—A Place for Mom, Caring.com, SeniorAdvisor—present themselves as free, helpful resources for families navigating elder care.
+In 2026, the largest senior living referral services—A Place for Mom, Caring.com, SeniorAdvisor—continue to present themselves as free, helpful resources.
 And they are free to you.
+But each placement generates up to $15,000 in hidden marketing costs that get baked into your parent's monthly bill.

 lightbulb

-But that's because you're not the customer.
+You're not the customer.
 The nursing homes are.
+You're the product.

 You Fill Out a Form

-Your information—name, phone, email, care needs, budget, location—is captured.
+Your information—name, phone, email, care needs, budget, location—is captured and packaged into a "Lead Card."

-Typically 3-5 nursing homes receive your information simultaneously.
+Typically 3-5 nursing homes receive your information simultaneously, each paying $200-$500 just to see your data.

 Facilities Race to Contact You

-This model creates three problems that directly harm families:
+This model creates four problems that directly harm families:

 visibility_off